sarthakdv8/Ola-Data-Analysis-Project/README.md

 ## 🔍 Key Insights
-✅ People are Booking Prime Sedan more.
+✅ People are Booking Prime Sedan cars more.

 ✅ The cancellation percentage is 26.18% and reason for cancellation are Driver is not Moving or Personal related issue.